twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-23-transcending-of-time%zh.rst

 (Sayadaw gave the example of Peya – a layman in the time of Buddha Kassapa; he missed the chance of realization because of the worldly matters.
 Sayadaw encouraged his disciples to practise hard for the realization.)

 It is the great chance now (future is uncertain)!
 You’ll finish the practice if seeing the blips of impermanences.
-It’s only tihetuka (three wholesome roots) person can discern it; as a duhetuka person (someone has only two wholesome roots – non-greed and non-hatred but without the root of wisdom – non-delusion) could not.
+It’s only tihetuka (three wholesome roots) person can discern it; but as a duhetuka person (someone has only two wholesome roots— nongreed and non hatred but without the root of wisdom—non‐delusion) who cannot discern it.
 If you can discern it, don’t be relaxed and careless.”

 ------